© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camp, 350m east of Redlands Bank is a scheduled monument protected by Historic England under reference 1007189.
 View the official record →

-Roman camp, 350m east of Redlands Bank, is a temporary military installation of the Roman period located in Westmorland.
+Roman camp, 350m east of Redlands Bank is a military installation dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007189.

 Roman camp, 350m east of Redlands Bank is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007189.